galichy79/Bot_presentation/pres-for-pdf1.md

 - How can I quickly check an employer?

+# Our answer is Osint Bot 3

-# AI-based Telegram bot that checks employer using OSINT methods 3
+## AI-based Telegram bot that checks employer using OSINT methods

 ![Diagram](diagram-1.png)
 - Find job postings of your employer on .ru and .by websites